denifelixe/laravel-multi-tenancy/readme.md

-<h1 align="center">Laravel Full Application for Multi-Tenancy Architecture with Repository Pattern</h1>
+<h1 align="center">Fresh Laravel Application for Multi-Tenancy Architecture with Repository Pattern</h1>

 ## About